-- During every clinical practicum experience as part of the clinic grading form, with feedback given during midterm and final grade meetings with the faculty supervisor or externship supervisor. - During the second semester in the graduate program to inform clinical externship placement options. - At the end of the student's final semester in the program to inform completion of the "2014 Standards for Clinical Certification in Speech-Language Pathology Verification by Program Director" form, which is necessary for application for ASHA certification.
+- During every clinical practicum experience as part of the clinic grading form, with feedback given during midterm and final grade meetings with the faculty supervisor or externship supervisor. - During the second semester in the graduate program to inform clinical externship placement options.

+• At the end of the student's final semester in the program to inform completion of the "2020 Standards for Clinical Certification in Speech-Language Pathology Verification by Program Director" form, which is necessary for application for ASHA certification.

 If deficits are identified, the faculty member observing the deficit will initiate the development of a remediation plan (see remediation process below).
-Students' performance on the technical standards and professional dispositions will be used to guide decisions on (a) clinical externship placement options, and (b) the Graduate Coordinator or Program Director's ability to verify successful completion of all standards for clinical certification in speech-language pathology (specifically, answers to the questions on the form entitled "2014 Standards for Clinical Certification for Clinical Certification in Speech-Language Pathology Verification by Program Director').
+Similarly, if a student becomes impaired on the technical standards during their program, remediation plans will be put in place including (a) actions to remediate any impairments, (b) plans for determining the student's ability to meet requirements for ASHA certification, and (c) identification of roles and responsibilities of the student and faculty members.
+Students' performance on the technical standards and professional dispositions will be used to guide decisions on (a) clinical externship placement options, and (b) the Graduate Coordinator or Program Director's ability to verify successful completion of all standards for clinical certification in speech-language pathology (specifically, answers to the questions on the form entitled "2020 Standards for Clinical Certification in Speech-Language Pathology Verification by Program Director").
 Students must submit this form with their application for their Certificate of Clinical Competence from ASHA.